exclusive: the coach & rodarte collaboration is here

 Stuart: Why not?

-The Coach & Rodarte collection is available from Selfridges from the 13th April, and from the Coach House Regent Street & uk.coach.com from the 18th April.
+The Coach & Rodarte collection is available from Selfridges on April 13, and from the Coach House Regent Street & uk.coach.com on April 18.

 Text Clementine de Pressigny